The Power of Keywords: How to Make Sure Your Online Application Hits All the Right Notes

 Before you hit send, take one last look at those key requirements from the job posting.
 Make sure you've covered the most important skills and qualifications - these are what the ATS is looking for.
 Remember, it's better to use a few relevant keywords well than to cram in every possible term.

-Read More: 10 Personal Traits to Describe in Your Resume
+Read More:10 Personal Traits to Describe in Your Resume

-Quick Checklist: Is Your Application ATS-Ready?
+Quick Cecklist: Is Your Application ATS-Ready?

 Before hitting that submit button, take a moment to review your application.
 Ask yourself: